 When you are working on a micro-service architecture using Docker Containers, you create multiple Docker Containers to create and test different components of your application.
 Now, some of those components might require sharing files and directories.
 If you copy the same files in all the Containers separately, it might lead to an unnecessary increase in the Image size, and also, changing a file in one Container will not create the corresponding change in the same file in other Containers.

-Hence, you required a shared directory or volume that you can mount on multiple Docker Containers and all of them have shared access to a particular file or directory.
+Hence, you required a shared directory or volume that you can mount on multiple Docker Containers, and all of them have shared access to a particular file or directory.
 Docker allows you to mount shared volumes in multiple Containers.
-In this article, we will mount a volume to different Containers and check whether the changes in the file is shared among all the Containers or not.
-Follow the below steps to mount a volume inside Docker Container:
+In this article, we will mount a volume to different Containers and check whether the changes in the file are shared among all the Containers or not.

 To display all the existing Docker Volumes, you can use the list command as follows.

 Creating a Volume

 To create a new Docker Volume, you can use the Volume Create Command.